 The bond guarantees that the driller or contractor will perform their duties in a manner that complies with the standards of the Act.
 The bond will need to be renewed by June 30 of odd years.
 Premium amounts are:

 - Water Driller License Surety Bond: $156.25 for two years with good credit

 - Water Pump License Surety Bond: $175 for two years with good credit

 - Water Well Contractor License: $200 for two years with good credit

 If you are a Georgia Water Well Driller, contact the Surety Bond Specialists at SuretyGroup.com for a free quote that fits your specific situation.

 Water well contractors can go a step further and obtain a MGWC certification otherwise known as a Master Groundwater Contractor which requires an additional certification and general exam.
 This certification is the highest level a contractor can achieve.

-Insure that you water is drinkable and safe and hire a highly trained licensed driller or contractor.
+Ensure that your water is drinkable and safe, and hire a highly trained licensed driller or contractor.
 The State of Georgia provides an online list of licensed water well contractors that can be found on the Environmental Protection Division website.